emhamza/opp-school-library/README.md

 - Add more methods to the `OOP library`
 - Enhance error handling and edge case scenarios
+- allow data storage for persons, books and rentals

 <p align="right">(<a href="#readme-top">back to top</a>)</p>